Why do people seek therapy?

 Do you accept insurance?
 How does insurance work?

-I am a PPO BlueCross/BlueShield provider of most states.
+I am not an insurance provider.
 However, please take a moment to check with your insurance carrier.
 Check your coverage carefully and find the answers to the following questions:

 - Do I have mental health benefits?